caseygomez/Female-Representation-In-The-Film-Industry/README.md

 The metadata file also contained genres, companies and countries.
 Those columns were each a list of dictionaries that required exploding.
 All rows with null values were removed.
 The genres dataframe resulted in **83,259** rows, the countries dataframe resulted in **45,615** rows and the companies dataframe resulted in **66,355** rows.

 The keywords dataset started with **46,419** rows.
 First, all rows with empty keywords were dropped, taking the dataset down to **31,624** rows.
-Then the keyword column, which was a list of dictionaries was exploded leaving one keyword dictionary per row.
+Then the keyword column, which was a list of dictionaries, was exploded so that there was one keyword dictionary per row.
 Then each row was split into columns; movie_id and keyword.
-Additionally it was important to track the occurrence of each keyword, rows with keywords that occurred less than 20 times were dropped.
 The resulting dataset is now **103,301** rows.

 Lastly the crew dataset started with **45,476** rows.
 First the cast column was dropped, then the crew column exploded so that the list of dictionaries became one dictionary per row.
 From there, each dictionary row was split into many columns and unnecessary columns were dropped.
 The crew dataset has the gender column, the initial inspection showed there were 0s, 1s and 2s throughout.
 The 1 matched with females, 2 matched with males but 0 had inconsistencies that needed to be corrected.